 The two-year MBA at USC Marshall aims to shape leaders who prioritize positive impact in business, with courses in problem-solving and decision-making, and the global context of business.

-Over 91% of graduates find employment within three months and they go on to earn average starting salaries upwards of $174k.
+Over 93% of graduates find employment within three months and they go on to earn average starting salaries upwards of $183k.

-It's clear to see that the average incoming MBA candidate at top programs in the US often falls around 28.
+It's clear to see that the average incoming MBA student at top programs in the US often falls around 28.
 While this isn't a required age—most MBA classes will have students both above and below that age—it’s clear that this career stage, with a few years of experience, aligns well with the demands and focus of top US MBA programs.

 All school data is sourced from the most recent employment report or class profile data published on business school websites.
+This article first appeared in April 2024 and was updated in April 2025.